noahcao/SJTU-SE-assignments/assignment3/readme.md

 }
 ```

-This is a simple stream processing demo which processes the stream from "TextLinesTopic", a <string, string> pair, and output the <String, Long> pair into "WordsWithCountsTopic" .
+This is a simple stream processing demo which processes the stream from "TextLinesTopic", a <String, String> pair, and output the <String, Long> pair into "WordsWithCountsTopic".
+"String" refers to the text word and "Long" refers to its count.